Renlikesmoon/Renlikesmoon/README.md

 <img src="https://media1.tenor.com/m/-2RqkfHI_w4AAAAC/%E5%A4%9C%E6%AB%BB%E5%AE%B6%E5%A4%A7%E4%BD%9C%E6%88%B0-yozakura-san-chi-no-daisakusen.gif" align="center">

 # Introduce - Profile

 Hi There!, my name is Darren.
 I was a Newbie Backend Developer from Indonesia..
 Nice to meet y'all...

+I am known as a WhatsApp bot staff, namely the Hazakura bot or previously known as the Volks bot.
+I'm here working as **Lead Developer of HazakuraComp**, My job is to fix problems related to bot handling.

 ## Biography of Creator ##
 ```python